Tomas-Fieg/Tomas-Fieg.github.io/README.md

 CSI 3125 Lab 1 - Group 28

-Note: I, Tomas Fieg created and submitted this lab seperately from his group for this lab as when I joined the group they had already finished the lab.
+Note: I, Tomas Fieg created and submitted this lab seperately from my group for this lab since when I joined the group they had already finished the lab.
 I am in Group 28 and will work with the group for future projects.